-Bye, Bye, Beer?
+Bye-Bye, Beer?
 Brewers Say They've Got A Plan On Climate Change

 The 2017 UC Davis study did more or less the same thing.

 Watson at the Brewers Association feels these assumptions have led to overstated impacts of global warming on beer production.
 He says the research "builds in a number of unrealistic assumptions."
-Barley production is already shifting, according to U.S. Department of Agriculture data cited by Watson in a recent blog post, is increasing in Canada, indicating a northward shift into latitudes that may remain cooler in a warmer future.
+Barley production is already shifting, according to U.S. Department of Agriculture data cited by Watson in a recent blog post.
+Data shows a growing percentage of the crop is coming from Canada, indicating a northward shift into latitudes that may remain cooler in a warmer future.

-Davis agrees that adaptation efforts like this one could buffer the barley industry against impacts, but he stands by the paper's conclusions.
+Davis agrees that adaptation efforts such as this one could buffer the barley industry against impacts, but he stands by the paper's conclusions.

 "We've already made a lot of progress in creating new grain varieties and producing more from less land and in places where conditions can be harsh," he says.
 "Even still, it seems hard to fathom that they will come up with a variety of barley that can withstand the extreme weather events we looked at."

-Davis has contributed to numerous other studies analyzing causes and impacts of climate change, including meat production in Brazil and lethal air pollution in China and mass mortality from heatwaves in India.
+Davis has contributed to numerous other studies analyzing causes and impacts of climate change, including meat production in Brazil, lethal air pollution in China and mass mortality from heatwaves in India.
 Indeed, in the introduction to their analysis, Davis and his colleagues acknowledge that a price hike for beer is "not the most concerning impact of future climate change."

 Asked whether he and his colleagues plan to build upon the new findings with further research, Davis says he isn't sure.